Helping Children Challenge Negative Thinking

 3. Take turns drawing different thoughts and deciding whether they are negative or positive.

-Once a child can recognize negative thoughts, you can practice labeling the kind of negative thought it is.
-This is helpful if a child makes the same type of thought error all the time.
-For example, say the child always assumes the worst is going to happen.
+Once a child can recognize negative thoughts, you can practice labeling the kind of negative thought.
+It is helpful if a child usually makes the same thought error.
+For example, say the child always assumes the worst will happen.
 This type of negative thinking is called Forecasting.
-With the child, you can create a name for it, such as Worried Weatherman or Doom & Gloom.
-When the child repeats this type of negative thinking, it is then easy to say, "That sounds like a worried weatherman thought to me."

 Challenge Negative Thinking

-This lets you say:
+Then you can say:

 Once you separate negative thoughts from the child, you can push them to be the boss of those negative thoughts.
 The child can ask their Inner Critic what evidence there is for the negative thought.
 Even simpler, they can ask themselves what makes that negative thought true or false.